-This is a game with 108 wooden blocks that have six different shapes and come in six different colors.
-It’s a tabletop game that is played on any flat surface as the game consists only of the game pieces not a board.
-It is one of the best games for a wide age range as it is fun for kids as young as 6.
+This is a game with 108 wooden blocks in six different shapes and six different colors.
+It’s a tabletop game on any flat surface, consisting only of the game pieces, not a board.
+It is one of the best games for a wide age range, as it is fun for kids as young as 6.

-As hard as you laughed as a kid playing this classic game is how hard you will laugh in with this family board games.
-Instead of whispering to each person, this is the same simple concept and each team of players is given a dry erase marker and a small flip pad of places to draw or sometimes write what they thought they read and pass it on to another player for the next turn.
-The round ends when everyone reveals what they thought they saw in each other’s drawing.
+As hard as you laughed like a kid playing this classic game is how hard you will laugh with this family board game.
+Instead of whispering to each person, this is the same simple concept, and each team of players is given a dry-erase marker and a small flip pad of places to draw or sometimes write what they thought they read and pass it on to another player for the next turn.
+The round ends when everyone reveals what they thought they saw in each other’s drawings.

 This is the perfect game for people of all ages and has great replay value as it never plays the same.
 It is fun to pair up in teams for large groups.
-If you cannot draw at all, the game will only be funnier, we promise.
+We promise that the game will only be funnier if you cannot draw.

-After each round the winner is decided by a rotating judge.
-The game is so popular that there are already 8 add on packs for those who cannot get enough mmee making!
+After each round, the winner is decided by a rotating judge.
+The game is so popular that there are already 8 add-on packs for those who cannot get enough meme-making!

 (Dice Game for 3+ Players)

-Players take turns with dice rolls to see where to pass their chips and the person with the most chips at the end of the game wins.
-Well-priced, LCR comes in a blue tin and is a good game to go into a college care package or include as a stocking stuffer.
+Players take turns with dice rolls to see where to pass their chips, and the person with the most chips at the end of the game wins.
+Well-priced, LCR comes in a blue tin and is a good game for a college care package or as a stocking stuffer.

 (Card Game 5-8 Players with both sets of cards)